-Christine Deister is the President and CEO of Air Wisconsin Airlines.
+Christine Deister is the CEO of Air Wisconsin Airlines.
 Christine is responsible for the leadership of the airline and oversees all operating, safety, regulatory, financial and administrative responsibilities and policies.

-Reporting directly to Christine are the Chief Operating Officer, the Chief Financial Officer and Treasurer, as well as the Safety/Regulatory and Human Resources departments.
+Reporting directly to Christine are the Chief Operating Officer; the Senior Vice President, Chief Accounting Officer and Treasurer; and Senior Vice President Finance, Technology, and Business Analysis as well as the Safety/Regulatory and Human Resources departments.
 Additionally, she directs and coordinates short- and long-range strategies and objectives for the company to ensure its long-term growth and viability, with a key focus on developing superior operational performance and economically effective partnerships with major airline partners.

 Christine most recently held the position of Chief Commercial Officer for the airline, and prior to that, held the position of Chief Financial Officer and Treasurer since 2004, when she joined the company.
 Before joining Air Wisconsin, she was the Executive Vice President, CFO and Treasurer for four years at Hawaiian Airlines in Honolulu, following a long career at Trans World Airlines, where she last held the position of Senior Vice President of Finance and Treasurer.
 Christine earned a General Certificate of Education with the University of London.

 She currently serves on the Board as well as the President’s Council of the Regional Airlines Association (RAA).
 Christine previously has served with multiple professional associations in leadership positions, including the Board of Directors of ARINC (Aeronautical Radio Inc.); the Finance and Audit Subcommittee for the Board of Worldspan; and the Airlines Reporting Corporation Board of Directors.

 Rob Binns is the President of Air Wisconsin Airlines.
 In his role, he oversees operations and drives performance improvement initiatives.